ayushub/msts-code-challenge/README.md

 # Dispute Center Code Challenge

-The application you will be working on is for handling disputes financial transactions.
+The application you will be working on is for handling disputes of financial transactions.
 Users should be able to log in and see their recent transactions and choose to submit a dispute for example a fraudulent purchase.
 Disputes will then be either accepted or rejected by a Admin users.